signal18/cstate-mixr/content/issues/2018-01-17-sending-dms-impacted.md

 *Update* - This incident has been resolved.

-*Investigating* - We're aware of an issue affecting sending DMs and viewing online friends.
+*Investigating* - We're aware of an issue affecting login to MixR and viewing online Mixrs.
 We're online and working on a resolution.